dipterix/restbatch/README.md

 kill_server(host = "127.0.0.1", port = 7033)
 ```

-All unfinished tasks will be marked as `cancelled` immediately.
+All unfinished tasks will be marked as `canceled` immediately.
 You need to submit the task again to resume them (see section 2.5 below).

 If you have previously set the default `host` and `port`, simply call `kill_server()`